Isolation and Phase-Space Energization Analysis of the Instabilities in Collisionless Shocks: Introduction

 Previous work has compared the linear theory of kinetic instabilities in homogeneous plasmas with two-dimensional shock simulations \citep{winske1988magnetic,mckean1995wave,burgess2007shock}.
-These studies tracked the shock as a function of time to measure the growth of any expected instabilities, or Fourier transformed a block of the simulation in space and time, which loses the locality of the dynamics of the shock along the shock normal direction.
+These studies tracked the shock as a function of time to measure the growth of any expected instabilities, or Fourier transformed a block of the simulation in space and time, which loses the locality of the dynamics of the shock along the shock normal direction and the locality of the plasma parameters.
 While these attempts have been successful at examining the dynamics in the ramp, to our knowledge, no direct comparisons between linear theory and the instabilities in the foot have been made.
 Only quantitative similarities between properties of both the instabilities in the foot and linear instabilities that are suspected to be present have been found \citep{burgess2016microstructure}.
 This motivates the need for development of a more versatile method for comparing simulations to linear theory, as such a tool will have applications beyond analysis of the instabilities causing shock ripple.

 The purpose of this paper is to develop tools for analyzing how kinetic instabilities affect the dynamics and energetics of a collisionless shock and to demonstrate these tools on the main instability causing the surface of the shock to ripple.
-We develop a method that can locally identify the kinetic instability (or instabilities) present and characterize its properties from simulation data.
-In addition, we devise a means to separate the approximately steady-state bulk shock energization of particles due to the shock transition from the energization due to the instability-driven fluctuations, with the aim to quantify and explain how the electromagnetic fluctuations arising from kinetic instabilities affect the energization of particles through the shock transition.
+We develop a method that can locally identify the kinetic instability (or instabilities) present and characterize its properties from simulation data by analyzing the `fluctuating fields', as defined in Section \ref{sec:id}.
+We show that these fluctuations are consistent with the properties of wave modes from the linear Vlasov-Maxwell dispersion relation based on the local plasma parameters at that position, as shown in \figref{fig:kawsweeps}.
+Furthermore, we use this definition of the fluctuating fields to compute the energization due to the fluctuations arising from kinetic instabilities in the shock transition.
+Thus, we devise a means to separate the approximately steady-state bulk shock energization of particles due to the shock transition from the energization due to the instability-driven fluctuations, with the aim to quantify and explain how the electromagnetic fluctuations arising from kinetic instabilities affect the energization of particles through the shock transition.